Skip to content

 About this role

-OMNA coordinates the work of multiple Fidelic agents — routing handoffs, escalations, and cross-agent context — so a deployed agent stack runs as a team, not as silos.
+OMNA coordinates the work of multiple fidelic agents — routing handoffs, escalations, and cross-agent context — so a deployed agent stack runs as a team, not as silos.

 Areas of focus